 When they stopped at a service station, the woman was able to escape, but by the time the police arrived on scene, Katherine had taken a young mechanic at the service station hostage with the intent of killing him because he had apparently repaired David’s car, allowing him to leave.
 She told police her intention was to get to Queensland and kill David and his mother.

-When David was informed of Katherine’s intentions, he and his mother MOVED BACK TO ABERDEEN in order to “support” Katherine.
+When David was informed of Katherine’s intentions to murder him, he and his mother MOVED BACK TO ABERDEEN in order to “support” Katherine.